 Ocilla’s first hospital, with 20 beds, was opened by Dr. Herman Dismuke* and Dr. Gabe Willis in 1914.
 It originally featured wrap-around porches.
 Jamie Wilcox Lovett and Cindy Griffin note that this was built by their great-grandfather, Robert Toombs Woolsey.
-It was replaced by a newer facility in the early 1930s and is now a private residence.
+It was made obsolete by a newer facility in the early 1930s and is now a private residence.

 *Dr. Dismuke was the most beloved physician in Irwin County during his lifetime.
 He delivered thousands of babies, promoted modern health and sanitary practices through his work with the clinic at Irwinville Farms during the Great Depression and served as the county doctor.